vaishnavi-212/Checksum/README.md

 Checksum is a **model-agnostic AI hiring-bias audit platform**.
 It evaluates, stress-tests, and explains algorithmic hiring decisions — whichever kind of access you actually have to the model behind them:

-- **Audits** — your own model (full SHAP), a live external API (real-time calls), or decisions-only data (no model needed) — the same rigor, adapted to what's actually available.
+- **Audits** — your own model (full SHAP), a live external API (real-time calls), or decisions-only data (no model needed) — the same audit framework, adapted to what's actually available.
 - **Explains** — SHAP feature attribution + live counterfactual perturbation, not just a statistical pass/fail.
 - **Verifies fairness** — EEOC four-fifths rule, demographic parity, and matched-pair disparity testing.
 - **Fixes** — one-click mitigation that recalibrates a biased outcome, before/after shown side by side.